MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 There are two ways to provide object names:

 - Enter object names directly in AI Builder.
-- Select names from your Microsoft Dataverse entity.
+- Select names from your Microsoft Dataverse table.

 In the top action bar, select the input mode you want to use.

 > [!IMPORTANT]
 > If you change input mode, you lose any existing object names.
-In other words: if you type object names in AI Builder and then change to selecting from a database, all object names typed and their associated bounding boxes are deleted from your model.
+In other words, if you type object names in AI Builder and then change to selecting from a database, all object names typed and their associated bounding boxes are deleted from your model.
 This is not recoverable.
 The same applies if you switch from selecting object names from a database to typing object names.

 ### Enter names in AI Builder